 Many people are turning to do-it-yourself moves these days.
 The great thing about a DIY move is that it can save you a lot of money, but there are some pitfalls that come with the territory.
 In this article, we'll go over some common mistakes made by those who choose to complete their own move and how you can avoid them!

-Furniture blankets are the most commonly overlooked item for DIY moves.
+Moving blankets are the most commonly overlooked item for do-it-yourself moves.
 They are also the most important!
-No one wants scratched, dented, or broken furniture arriving at their new location, so we say splurge and make sure you have adequate furniture padding available for your loading help.
-How many moving blankets do I need?
-A good rule of thumb is 12 blankets for every 5 feet of truck or container space.
+No one wants scratched, dented, or broken furniture arriving at their new location, so we say splurge and make sure you have adequate furniture padding available for your moving help.

 Without rope or tie downs your items won't be secure and will shift during the move, likely resulting in damage.
 This is especially true if you didn't hire professional loading helpers and opted to load your items on your own.
 Don't skimp on this detail!
 If you're on a tight relocation budget you should opt for rope instead of tie downs as they are the cheaper alternative.